pojesh/Galaxy-Image-Enhancer/README.md

 1. Upload an image using drag-and-drop or the file selector
 2. Choose processing options:
-   - For upscaling: Select 2x or 4x and optionally enable face enhancement
+   - For upscaling: Select 2x or 4x
-   - For outpainting: Select portrait or landscape orientation
+   - For outpainting: Enter target width and height
 3. Click "Process Image" to send the image to the backend for processing
 4. View and download the processed image

 ### Troubleshooting

-- If you encounter connection errors, ensure the backend server is running on port 5000
+- If you encounter connection errors, ensure the backend server is running on port 8000
 - For image processing errors, check the backend server logs for more details
 - Large images may take longer to process; be patient during the processing stage

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+### Credits
+- This is a work done for Samsung Prism 2024-2025 in collaboration with Vellore Institute of Technology.
+- Thanks to our mentors Mr. Gokul GN(Samsung Research Institute, Bengaluru) and Dr. Ranjeet(Vellore Institute of Technology, Chennai) for their guidance.